-Halloween and Thanksgiving are in the rear view, and Christmas is quickly approaching.
-And a theme that is consistent for all three holidays is foods with lots of sugar.
+Halloween and Thanksgiving are in the rearview and Christmas is quickly approaching.
+A consistent theme for all three holidays is foods with lots of sugar.

-John Clore, MD, is one of our endocrinologists who directs our Program for Diabetes Health.
-Check out this Q&A with him where he provides education and insight on what sugar does to our bodies in both the short- and long-term.
+John Clore, MD, is one of our endocrinologists who directs our Program for Diabetes Health in our Richmond market.
+Check out this Q&A with him, where he provides education and insight on what sugar does to our bodies in the short and long term.

 Q: What happens to our bodies when we consume sugar?